farazabir/Chatty-Hive-Flutter-Firebase/README.md

 ## What I learned ?

 - Concept of Class and Constructor
-- Using google sheet api
-- Using goole cloud services
+- Firebase Auth Interegration
+- Firestore database Interegration
+- Figma to Flutter

 ## Installation